-After a loved one has passed away, there are only certain people who may file a wrongful death claim.
-First in line is the surviving spouse.
-If there is no surviving spouse, then the children of the victim may file the claim.
+After a loved one has passed away, many people may be in mourning.
+But, there are only certain people who are legally permitted to file a wrongful death claim.
+The surviving spouse is the first party that is allowed to file a claim.
+If there is no surviving spouse, then the victim’s surviving children may file the claim instead.
 Others who may file a claim include the following:

 - and then their lineal descendants.

-To determine if you are eligible to file a wrongful death claim, it is important to have a knowledgeable Atlanta wrongful death lawyer on your side.
-By hiring a Georgia wrongful death attorney from The Angell Law Firm, you can be assured that we will take care of all the details and answer all of your questions.
-Please call our office for your free and confidential consultation at (770) 217-4954.
+To determine if you are eligible to file a wrongful death claim, it is important to have a knowledgeable wrongful death lawyer on your side.
+Contact The Angell Law Firm today to get started.